Noor Muhammad Jadmani: Career

 Noor joined the Ministry of Foreign Affairs of Pakistan in 1980.
 He has also worked as a representative of the United Nations in locations such as Kathmandu, Brussels, and Los Angeles.
+Besides, he also served as Chairman (SPSC).
+There had been allegations of administrative corruption and misconduct under Mr. Noor Muhammad Jadmani's chairmanship at the Sindh Public Service Commission (SPSC).
+The allegations reportedly pertain to irregularities and favoritism in the recruitment process, particularly in the 2020 Combined Competitive Examination (CCE) conducted by the commission.

-Noor previously served as the Consul General of Pakistan, Los Angeles, since September 2003.
+Noor served as the Consul General of Pakistan, Los Angeles, since September 2003.
 He served as Counselor to the Embassy of Pakistan in Belgium from 2001 to 2003.
 He also served with the United Nations Transitional Administration in East Timor.
 In Islamabad, Consul General Jadmani held a range of high-ranking positions in the Ministry of Foreign Affairs, serving as Director of the Ministry from 1997 to 2000.
 Other postings have included Pakistan Permanent Mission to the United Nations and the Pakistani Embassy in Oman.
 Ambassador Jadmani joined the Foreign Service in 1980.